TosbackCgusBridge-Bot/CGUs-versions/Ford/Privacy Policy.md

 Occasionally we may update the privacy statement for ford.com in order to reflect any changes to the website or our privacy practices.
 If we make any updates to this statement, including any updates reflecting material changes to our Online Behavioral/Interest-Based Advertising practices, the new statement will be posted to the website ten (10) days prior to the changes taking effect.

-The effective date of this privacy statement is September 21, 2014
+The effective date of this privacy statement is February 24, 2015